-The purposes of the Species at Risk Act (SARA) are to prevent wildlife species in Canada from disappearing, to provide for the recovery of wildlife species that are extirpated (no longer exist in the wild in Canada), endangered, or threatened as a result of human activity, and to manage species of special concern to prevent them from becoming endangered or threatened.
-A series of measures applicable across Canada provides the means to accomplish these goals.
+The purposes of the Species at Risk Act (SARA) is to prevent wildlife species in Canada from disappearing, to provide for the recovery of wildlife species that are extirpated (no longer exist in the wild in Canada), endangered, or threatened as a result of human activity, and to manage species of special concern to prevent them from becoming endangered or threatened.

+A series of measures, applicable across Canada, provides the means to accomplish these goals.
 Some of these measures establish how governments, organizations, and individuals in Canada work together, while others implement a species assessment process to ensure the protection and recovery of species.
 Some measures provide for sanctions for offences under SARA.
-With regards to the CWRP, bylaw implementation, development permit area requirements and vegetation management planning must consider the requirements and prohibitions of the SARA.
+With regards to the CWRP, bylaw implementation, development permit area requirements, and vegetation management planning must consider the requirements and prohibitions of the SARA.

-The BC Building Act and the BC Local Government Act provide the means for local governments and Treaty First Nation communities to implement wildfire risk reduction actions through by-laws.
-Additional provincial and federal acts present legislation that outline local governments responsibilities regarding wildfire, as a well as environmental protection legislation that must be followed during mitigation activities.
+The acts above provide the means for local governments to implement wildfire risk reduction actions through bylaws.
+Additional provincial and federal acts present legislation that outline local governments' responsibilities regarding wildfire, as well as environmental protection legislation that must be followed during mitigation activities.

 Example CWRP actions to address local legislative requirements include: